nats-io/nats-site/content/documentation/managing_the_server/configuration.md

   parent = "Managing the Server"
 +++

-You can use a server configuration file to configure the NATS server, including:
+By default, NATS Server runs without a configuration file.
+You can use a server configuration file to configure the NATS server.
+The  server configuration file is specified via the `-c <config>` or `--c <config>` command line options.

+NATS Server configuration includes:

 - Client listening port
 - HTTP monitoring port